LibertyDSNP/spec/pages/Messages/Validation.md

 ## Content Authenticity

 Authentication of a message's contents must be verified by hashing the exact contents of the body returned by the message URI and comparing it with the `contentHash` field of the given message.
-Given that the signature of the message is valid, this hash serves as proof that the signing user posted the activity pub content.
+Given that the signature of the message is valid, this hash serves as proof that the signing user posted the activity streams content.

 For example, given a DSNP message with the following content at it's URI: